-We must heal our spirits, our souls, and forgive the abusers.
-We have to take action to see a healthy body come forth, for it will not without us making the phone calls to the counselor, joining a fitness program, caring for ourselves by watching the words we speak about ourselves and others.
+We must heal our spirits and our souls and forgive the abusers.
+We have to take action to see a healthy body come forth.
+An abused and battered body will not become whole without us making phone calls to the counselor, joining a fitness program, caring for ourselves by watching what we say about ourselves and others.

 Abused, tattered souls may need to write their abusers a letter that never gets sent.
 This type of journaling helps release bottled-up anger.
 We vent and get rid of the pain.
-At some point, we will cry out to our Father to help us forgive the person who kept us chained, muzzled, or unfed.
+We will cry out to our Father to help us forgive the person who kept us chained, muzzled, or unfed.
 And He will because He is a good Abba.
 Our trauma and fear may not be something that is cured overnight, although it can happen.
 The mighty hand of HaShem is not too short to save.
 His powerful Spirit can find the mangiest scrawny, scared pet in the darkest alley and rescue it from the power of drugs, sickness, pain, guilt, and shame.
 Our Father sweeps in and brings us to an animal shelter.
-Pets who have mangled and matted up fur have to be shaved and shampooed with medicated ointments.
+Pets with mangled and matted fur must be shaved and shampooed with medicated ointments.
 We need the balm of Gilead, the anointing oil, and the covering of prayer.

 “For I will restore you to health and I will heal you of your wounds,’ declares the LORD, ‘Because they have called you an outcast, saying: “It is Zion; no one cares for her”‘ (Jeremiah 30:17, NASB).